skip to Main Content

 Who Regulates the Trucking Industry?

 Like any workplace, a trucking company can set its own rules and policy guidelines that govern the scope of a driver’s job.
-However, the Federal Motor Carrier Safety Administration (FMCSA) is the government agency that develops trucking industry standards and regulates safety policy.
+However, the Federal Motor Carrier Safety Administration (FMCSA) is the government agency that develops industry standards and regulates safety policy.

 The Motor Carrier Safety Improvement Act of 1999 paved the way for the formation of the Federal Motor Carrier Safety Administration.
-The purpose of the agency is to help prevent commercial vehicle-related accidents and fatalities by standardizing safety regulations and protocols for the trucking industry.
+The purpose of the agency is to help prevent commercial vehicle-related accidents and fatalities by standardizing safety regulations and protocols for the industry.
 While the agency’s mission is to strengthen operating standards, increase safety awareness, and improve commercial safety systems, the organization can also enact and enforce federal regulations.
 It can also target high-risk carriers and drivers for potential removal from U.S. roadways.

 Trucking Industry Regulations